JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/README.md

 <br>
 <br>
 Download Theme https://github.com/JBW-byte/Cyberman-Dynamic-Foobar2000-Theme/blob/main/Cyberman-Dynamic.fth<br>
-Install the Theme goto Prefrences, Display, Default User Interface and click import theme, select the .fth file,
+Install the Theme goto File, Prefrences, Display, Default User Interface and click import theme, select the .fth file,
 <br><br>
-There will be some errors on the first load, on the library tab panel, right click and cselect configure panel,<br> select package and import, navigate to foobar2000/profile/packages/albumtree mod34.zip and open the zip, click ok,<br><br> reinstall the theme ftl to activate the theme again.
+There will be some errors on the first load, we need to setup the library panel, on the library tab panel, right click and select configure panel,<br> select package and import, navigate to foobar2000/profile/packages/albumtree mod34.zip and open the zip, click ok,<br><br> reinstall the theme ftl to activate the theme again.
 Prefrences, Display, Default User Interface and import .ftl<br>
 <br><br>